solana-labs/solana/docs/src/developing/clients/jsonrpc-api.md

   - `programIdIndex: <number>` - Index into the `message.accountKeys` array indicating the program account that executes this instruction.
   - `accounts: <array[number]>` - List of ordered indices into the `message.accountKeys` array indicating which accounts to pass to the program.
   - `data: <string>` - The program input data encoded in a base-58 string.

+#### Token Balances Structure

+The JSON structure of token balances is defined as a list of objects in the following structure:

+- `accountIndex: <number>` - Index of the account in which the token balance is provided for.
+- `mint: <string>` - Pubkey of the token's mint.
+- `uiTokenAmount: <object>` -
+  - `amount: <string>` - Raw amount of tokens as a string, ignoring decimals.
+  - `decimals: <number>` - Number of decimals configured for token's mint.
+  - `uiAmount: <number>` - Token amount as a float, accounting for decimals.

 ### getConfirmedBlocks